 "It wasn't until I got graphic that people finally heard what I was saying," Johnson says.
 "It was wonderful.
 If this is what it took to draw attention — to draw the world's attention to Oklahoma — I'm willing to do it."

-But these bills themselves are part of a larger trend.
+These bills themselves are part of a larger trend.
 Politicians have always thrived on attention.
 In the age of reality shows and instant hype through Twitter and cable coverage, however, it appears there are no longer any limits on what they are willing to say or do.

 "There's always been an element of grandstanding in the legislative process," says Jack Pitney, a government professor at Claremont McKenna College.
 "If you're eager for attention, the new electronic environment makes it easier for such activities to get attention."